krayc425/AppleMusicBackup/README.md

 # Usage

+**You need to have Apple Music subscription to do following operations.**

-1. Click **Get Songs** to fetch a list of your Apple Music library songs.
+1. Sign in you Apple ID, click **Get Songs** to fetch the list of your Apple Music library songs.
-2. Click **Save to File** to save the `.txt` file of the list of song ids to a place (like iCloud Drive).
+2. While in app, click **Save to File** to save a `.txt` file of a list of song ids somewhere (like iCloud Drive).
-3. Sign in another Apple ID, click **Import from File** and select the file from `2.` to import these songs into your current library.
+3. Sign in another Apple ID, click **Import from File** and select the file from last step to import these songs into your current library.

 # Steps